Hybrid bounds for the sup-norm of automorphic forms in higher rank: Introduction

 where the savings can be taken to be $\delta_1 = 1/120$ and $\delta_2 = 1/30$, and the implied constant depends on $F$ and $\varepsilon$. \end{theorem}

 Considering the literature on the indefinite quaternion algebra case, the novelty of the bound is the uniformity in the discriminant of the algebra, and thus in the full volume of the quotient, while previous bounds only considered the level of the order.
 It should also be noted that this is the first hybrid bound appearing in print (accessible to the author).
-However, we should remark that our bounds in Theorem \ref{thm-main-nf} are weaker than those of \cite{templier} or \cite{IS} when isolating each aspect.
+However, as a compromise for being hybrid, we should remark that our bounds in Theorem \ref{thm-main-nf} are weaker than those of \cite{templier} (i.e.\ $N^{-1/24}$, where we recall that $V \asymp_A N^{1 + o(1)}$) or \cite{IS} (i.e. $\lambda^{1/4-1/24}$) when isolating the relevant aspect.

-By personal communication, Khayutin, Nelson, and Steiner informed the author that their upcoming paper [KNS22], following up on \cite{khayutin_steiner}, also incorporates the full volume aspect in the quaternion algebra case.
-Their sup-norm bound is expected to be stronger than the one given in Theorem \ref{thm-main-nf}, however only for Eichler orders over $\mathbb{Q}$ and without the saving in the spectral aspect.
+In the case of quaternion algebras over the rational numbers, a sup-norm bound uniform in the full volume of the hyperbolic surface, in particular uniform in the discriminant, was also recently and independently achieved by Khayutin, Nelson, and Steiner \cite{KNS}.
+Among many impressive results, their theorem in the corresponding setting of Theorem \ref{thm-main-nf} is that $\norm{\phi}_\infty \ll_{\lambda, \varepsilon} V^{-1/4 + \varepsilon}$.
+This is a major improvement over other bounds in the literature, however only for Eichler orders and newforms, and without uniformity in the spectral aspect.
 Their proof uses different novel methods which, though very powerful in degree 2, do not seem to generalise easily to the higher rank situation.

 To give the proof of our main theorems some historical context, we note that it shares some strategies with Section 6 of \cite{templier} and Section 2.4 of \cite{saha}, the latter being inspired by the former.
 In turn, the proof in \cite{templier} was inspired by the work of Silberman and Venkatesh \cite{SV} on quantum unique ergodicity, which has many similarities to the sup-norm problem.
 As \cite{SV} treats more generally division algebras of prime degree, it seems only natural that the previous sup-norm problem arguments should extend to this setting, and this is achieved in these notes.
 The main new idea for obtaining hybrid bounds is a systematic use of conjugation invariant functions, such as the characteristic polynomial, as we explain below.